 support for both stipend and tuition associated with a either Teaching

-Assistantship (TA) or (on rare occasion) a Research Assistantship (RA)
+Assistantship (TA) or (on rare occasions) a Research Assistantship (RA)

 likelihood of continued support as an RA or TA beyond the first year.

 Students who have third-party fellowship and/or home country